Few-shot Object Counting with Similarity-Aware Feature Enhancement: Experiments

-The class-agnostic FSC performance of our approach is evaluated on the FSC-147 \cite{famnet} dataset.
+Our method is evaluated on the FSC dataset FSC-147~\cite{famnet} under the original setting and the cross-validation setting.

 \textbf{Setup}.
-The sizes of the image, the multi-layer feature map, and the exemplar feature map are selected as $512 \times 512$, $128 \times 128$, and $3 \times 3$, respectively.
-The number of iterations is set as $4$.
-The model is trained with Adam optimizer \cite{adam} for $200$ epochs with batch size $4$ on 4 Tesla V100 GPUs.
-The hyper-parameter $\epsilon$ in Adam optimizer is set as 4e-11, much smaller than the default 1e-8, considering the small scale of the gradient.
+The sizes of the query image, the query feature map, and the support feature map, $H \times W$, $H_Q \times W_Q$, and $H_S \times W_S$, are selected as $512 \times 512$, $128 \times 128$, and $3 \times 3$, respectively.
+The dimension of the projected features are set as 256.
+The multi-block number is set as $4$.
+The model is trained with Adam optimizer~\cite{adam} for $200$ epochs with batch size $8$.
 The learning rate is set as 2e-5 initially, and it is dropped by $0.25$ every $80$ epochs.

-\textbf{Quantitative results} are given in Table \ref{tab:res_fsc}.
-Our approach is compared with baselines employed in \cite{famnet}: FR few-shot detector \cite{fr_few_shot}, FSOD few-shot detector \cite{fsod_few_shot}, Pre-trained GMN \cite{gmn}, GMN \cite{gmn}, MAML \cite{maml}, FamNet \cite{famnet}.
+\textbf{FSC-147.} Quantitative results on FSC-147 are given in \cref{tab:res_fsc_147}.
+Our method is compared with GMN~\cite{gmn}, MAML~\cite{maml}, FamNet~\cite{famnet}, and CFOCNet~\cite{cfocnet}.
 Our approach outperforms all counterparts with a quite large margin.
-For example, our method surpasses the SOTA few-shot detector method FSOD by $21.08$ MAE and $67.80$ RMSE on the validation set, $18.21$ MAE and $55.11$ RMSE on the test set.
-We also excel the SOTA FSC method FamNet by $8.47$ MAE and $21.87$ RMSE on the validation set, $7.76$ MAE and $14.00$ RMSE on the test set.
+For example, we surpass FamNet+ by $8.47$ MAE and $21.87$ RMSE on validation set, $7.76$ MAE and $14.00$ RMSE on test set.
+Note that FamNet+ needs test-time adaptation for novel classes, while \textit{our \method needs no test-time adaptation}.
 These significant advantages demonstrate the effectiveness of our method.

-\textbf{Quantitative results on COCO subsets} \cite{coco, famnet} are provided in Table \ref{tab:sub_coco}.
-Our approach is compared with COCO pre-trained object detection methods: Faster RCNN \cite{faster_rcnn}, RetinaNet \cite{retinanet}, Mask RCNN \cite{mask_rcnn}, and FSC approach FamNet \cite{famnet}.
-Note that these detection networks are pre-trained on the COCO dataset containing thousands of exemplars, while our approach needs only $3$ exemplars.
-Our approach still surpasses Mask RCNN with a quite large margin ($29.66$ MAE and $108.88$ RMSE on the validation set, $22.43$ MAE and $56.32$ RMSE on the test set).
-Moreover, our method significantly outperforms FSC method FamNet by $16.97$ MAE and $44.80$ RMSE on the validation set, $9.63$ MAE and $22.24$ RMSE on the test set.
+In \cref{fig:res_fsc}, we show some qualitative results of \method.
+Compared with Famnet+~\cite{famnet}, our \method has much stronger ability to separate each independent object within densely packed objects, thus helps obtain an accurate count.
+Especially, for densely packed green peas (\cref{fig:res_fsc}b), we not only exactly predict the object count, but also localize target objects with such a high precision that every single object could be clearly distinguished.